bernie-skipole/indipyclient/docs/source/usage/installation.rst

 The package is available on Pypi, it has no dependencies other than the Python standard library.

+It can be installed, like any other package, into a virtual environment using pip, in which case, with the environment activated, it can be invoked with:

+python -m indipyclient

-It can be installed, like any other package, into a virtual environment using pip, however as it is a command line program it can also be installed using tools such as pipx or uv.
+As it is a command line program it can also be installed using tools such as pipx or uv.

 For example

 uv tools install indipyclient

-or if you want to run it, without installing:

-uv tools run indipyclient

-Having installed it, run
+Will install it, after which it can be run.
+Try:

 indipyclient --help

 To display the options.

 Without any options the client will attempt to connect to localhost.

+Or if you want to run it, without installing:

+uv tools run indipyclient

+This will pull indipyclient from Pypi and run it in a temporary virtual environment, pipx has a similar capability.

 **Notes**